goblinrum/yutengma-portfolio/README.md

 - [Sanity](https://www.sanity.io/)

 The site itself is still under heavy construction.
 The design is to change soon<sup>TM</sup> to a custom design, provided I actually have time to sit down and do the design.

+### A note about precommit (so I don't forget)
+I'm using [gitleaks](https://github.com/gitleaks/gitleaks) to check this before making it public.
+I added a pre-commit locally to check using `pip install pre-commit` then `pre-commit install` with the current yaml config in the repo.